📡 Signals

 History & Annotations

-signal_historyAudit trail: [{timestamp, action, field, user_id}]
+signal_historyAudit trail: [{timestamp, fields_changed, previous_values, trigger, user_id}]

 signal_annotationsUser notes and synthesis feedback: {user_notes[], synthesis_feedback[]}